Resources for Parents, Teachers, and Youth

-An e-cigarette is a battery-operated device that heats up a liquid chemical called e-juice into an aerosol that is then inhaled.
+A vape or e-cigarette is a battery-operated device that heats up a liquid chemical into an aerosol that is then inhaled.

 This is often called vaping.
-E-juice does not contain tobacco.
+E-liquids or “E-juice” do not contain tobacco.
 However, most of these products contain substantial amounts of nicotine which is the addictive substance also found in cigarettes.
-Other chemicals and metals are found in e-juice.
+Other chemicals and metals are found in e-liquids.
 Some of these chemicals are the same ones found in tobacco cigarettes.